What is a Bioactive Terrarium? (+ How to Make One)

 Alternatively, if you’d like an isopod species with a bit more character – and even more appetite – consider the likes of Porcellio laevis, the appropriately named Dairy Cow Isopod.

-3. Microflora – How to Add Beneficial Colonies
+Microflora – Beneficial Colonies

 Beneficial bacteria and fungi colonies are the icing on top of the cake.